Back to the home page

 Unfortunately, some people still need Windows for a particular end.
 For example when they have a navigation device that can only be updated by means of a Windows application....

-If this applies to you as well, then you can make use of VirtualBox and a free legal Virtual Machine (VM) with Windows 7, 8.x or 10.
+If this applies to you as well, then you can make use of VirtualBox and a free legal Virtual Machine (VM) with Windows 10.

 Running such a VM is safe for your Linux: even if a Windows VM would become infected with viruses and malware, it can't do any harm at all to your Linux.
 That's because a VM runs in a virtualized sandbox, which effectively isolates it from the underlying operating system.